ARMABLE/IIFuzzing/README.md

 (1) We have provided the above models

-(2) Data used for training sequence representation model and cluster model can be downloaded on the following location: [Google Drive](https://drive.google.com/drive/folders/1To9UupwZ-57z5pyqfzOSxbyuXOPc7D2i?usp=share_link )
+(2) Data used for training sequence representation model and cluster model can be downloaded on the following location: [Google Drive](https://drive.google.com/drive/folders/1To9UupwZ-57z5pyqfzOSxbyuXOPc7D2i?usp=share_link ).
+After the download is complete, you can place it in the following directory: ``\UnsupervisedScalableRepresentationLearningTimeSeries\data\TestData``.